 How do we use this?

 This seems like a credible explanation for two ways that time appears to slow down and why it can speed up as we age.
-Not only that but seems to give us a lever with which to slow down our own experience of the speed of time passing.
+It also seems to give us a lever with which to slow down our own experience of the speed of time passing.

-Like most humans I am pretty terrified by my mortality.
-But there is a soothing image of an old man who’s live a ridiculously full life.
+Like most humans, I am pretty terrified by my mortality.
+But there is a soothing image of an old man who has lived a ridiculously full life.
 He’s done so much in life that he finally gains a level of contentment with his own mortality and looks forward to the rest.
 Basically this awesome turtle:

 Take a few minutes and watch one of the best movie scenes ever.

 There is a popular critique of the quest for immortality.
-That it seems good in theory, but eventually we would tire of the struggle of life.
+That it seems good in theory, but eventually we would tire of the daily struggles of life.

 Maybe that’s true.
 Maybe living forever wouldn’t be that great.
-But striving to live a very very long time to the point where you actually feel like you’ve had enough time on Earth seems like a worthy goal.
+But striving to live a very long time, to the point where you actually feel like you’ve had enough time on Earth seems like a worthy goal.

 The obvious strategy for living forever is to look at life extension.

-Living a life so punctuated with new experiences that it feels like ten lifetimes is not exactly living forever, but 10x life extension is basically forever.
-There are a lot of good critiques of incessant travel, but it does seem like it’s always the super well-traveled old people that feel content with their interesting lives and most like that awesome turtle.
+Living a life so punctuated with new experiences that it feels like ten lifetimes is not exactly living forever, but 10x life extension is basically forever when compared to what you can achieve with healthy and longevity-based strategies.
+There are a lot of good critiques of incessant travel, but it does seem like it’s always the incredibly well-traveled old people that feel content with their interesting lives and most like that awesome turtle.
 Maybe there’s a secret there.